tritemio/nbrun/README.md

 # Implementation

-The mechanism is rudimentary.
+The mechanism is "low-tech", yet effective.
 The input arguments are contained in a dictionary.
 The function `run_notebook` inserts a code cell after the first cell of the template notebook with a series of variable assignments which correspond to the arguments in the dictionary.
 For example, if we pass `{'data_id': 1}`, the